 Austin, TX 78701

-If you are shopping your paperwork to your local APHIS office, please be aware of what you need to include for processing.
-As of Novemeber, 2022, the required items are as follows:
+If you are shipping your paperwork to your local APHIS office, please be aware of what you need to include for processing.
+As of November 2022, the required items are as follows:

 - A self-addressed pre-paid express return shipping label (see instructions below for preparing the shipping label).
 We will use the label to return your endorsed health certificate to you.

 - Be sure you include all original documents required by your destination country.

 - International Health Certificate (filled out by a certified USDA veterinarian)

 - Vaccination certificates (if vaccinations are required by the destination country)